SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

 3. **Sherpa-results**: Houses outputs from Sherpa, a tool designed to assist in the curation of biomedical literature by providing automated annotations and insights.

-4. **Textual-corpora-for-textmining**: Comprises textual corpora prepared for text mining purposes, facilitating the extraction of meaningful patterns and relationships.
+4. **Textual-corpora-for-textmining**: Comprises textual corpora prepared for text mining purposes, facilitating the extraction of meaningful patterns and relationships regarding COVID-19 and NDD.

-## src
+## Src

 ### 1. `comorbidity-hypothesis-db.py`
-- **Purpose**: Automatically opens the Neo4j Browser with prefilled credentials to connect to the AuraDB instance for data exploration.
+- **Purpose**: Automatically opens the Neo4j Browser with prefilled credentials to connect to the AuraDB instance for comorbidity hypothesis exploration.
 - **Key Features**:
   - Simplifies connection to Neo4j by generating a pre-configured URL.
   - Useful for direct interaction with the knowledge graph.